 iii Enforcement of foreign judgments

-A final and conclusive judgment in respect of agreements obtained against a Luxembourg company in an Icelandic, Swiss or Norwegian court would be recognised and enforced by Luxembourg courts without re-examination of the merits of the case subject to the applicable enforcement procedure and conditions of the Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters signed at Lugano on 30 October 2007.
+A final and conclusive judgment in respect of agreements obtained against a Luxembourg company in an Icelandic, Swiss or Norwegian court would be recognised and enforced by Luxembourg courts without re-examination of the merits of the case subject to the applicable enforcement procedure and conditions of the Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters signed at Lugano on 30 October 2007 (the Lugano Convention 2007).

 A final and conclusive judgment in respect of agreements obtained against a Luxembourg company in another foreign court than the courts referred to above would be recognised and enforced by Luxembourg courts subject to the applicable enforcement procedure (as set out in the relevant provisions of the Luxembourg New Civil Procedure Code).
-Pursuant to present Luxembourg case law, the enforcement of such judgment is subject to the following requirements:
+Pursuant to present Luxembourg case law, the enforcement of such judgment can be refused if one of the following requirements is not complied with:

 - the foreign judgment must be enforceable in the country of origin;